Philip Bonsal

 Philip Wilson Bonsal (May 22, 1903 – June 28, 1995) was an American career diplomat with the U.S. Department of State.
-A specialist in Latin American affairs, he served as United States Ambassador to Cuba from February 1959 until October 1960, the first months of the Castro regime.
+A specialist on Latin America, he served as United States Ambassador to Cuba from February 1959 until October 1960, the first months of the Castro regime.

 Early years

 Bonsal was born in New York City on May 22, 1903.
 His father was Stephen Bonsal (1865–1951), a well-known journalist who served several years in the US diplomatic corps, wrote several books, and won a Pulitzer Prize.
 The Bonsals descended from English Quakers who participated in founding the colony of Pennsylvania in 1682.
 His mother was Henrietta Morris, a descendant of Gouverneur Morris, a leader in the American Revolution.
 He had three brothers, including New York judge Dudley Baldwin Bonsal.

 Bonsal's early education took place in the Philippines and Switzerland.
 He graduated from Yale in 1924.

 Bonsal married Margaret Lockett of Knoxville, Tennessee, circa 1929.

 After living in Cuba for several months as a student trainee with the Cuban Telephone Company, Bonsal worked in Spain and Chile for its parent company, International Telephone & Telegraph, rising to become chief of its Latin American Division.
 He then entered government service as a specialist in telephone services with the Federal Communications Commission, where he remained from 1935 to 1937.